telerik/kendo-ui-core/docs/framework/globalization/overview.md

 Loading globalize.js will override the default globalization features in Kendo UI.
 Not everything is guaranteed to work, for example custom number formats are unsupported in this case.

 > The Globalization 0.1 library is no longer supported.
 Using it is not recommended.
+More details in [#1354](https://github.com/telerik/kendo-ui-core/issues/1354).

 ## Widgets that depend on culture info